 In addition to the Educational requirements and Specialized Experience (see below) requirements, applicants must:

 - Demonstrate completion of a National Accrediting Agency for Clinical Laboratory Sciences (NAACLS) Program for a Medical Laboratory Scientist, or Medical Technologist;

 - Must have a current national certification as a Medical Laboratory Scientist or Medical Technologist.

-Applicant must have a minimum of five (5) years of full-time post-certification laboratory experience within the last seven (7) years as a generalist in the Clinical Laboratory and include work in Chemistry, Hematology, Blood Banking, Urinalysis, Microbiology, Parasitology, and Immunology, with progressively responsible experience as a Medical Technologist/Medical Laboratory Scientist.
+Applicant must have a minimum of five (5) years of full-time post-certification laboratory experience within the last seven (7) years in the Chemistry, Hematology and Immunology areas of the laboratory, with experience and working knowledge in, Parasitology, Blood Banking, and Urinalysis, with progressively responsible experience as a Medical Technologist/Medical Laboratory Scientist.

 Knowledge, Skills, and Abilities

 The Department has conducted extensive job analysis research to determine KSAs and other attributes conducive to successful performance as an RMLS.
 An applicant’s education level, work experience, and other qualifications will be considered as part of the hiring decision-making process based on these KSA criteria.